Zarzuela

 Zarzuela spread to the Spanish dominions, and many Spanish-speaking countries – notably Cuba – developed their own traditions.
-Zarzuela is also a strong tradition in the Philippines, where it is also referred to in certain dialects as sarswela/sarsuela.
+Zarzuela is also a strong tradition in the Philippines, where it is also referred to in certain languages as sarswela/sarsuela.
 Other regional and linguistic variants in Spain include the Basque zartzuela and the Catalan sarsuela.

 A masque-like musical theatre had existed in Spain since the time of Juan del Encina.
 The zarzuela genre was innovative in giving a dramatic function to the musical numbers, which were integrated into the plot of the work.
 Dances and choruses were incorporated as well as solo and ensemble numbers, all to orchestral accompaniment.

 Baroque zarzuela

 In 1657 at the Royal Palace of El Prado, King Philip IV of Spain, Queen Mariana and their court attended the first performance of a new comedy by Pedro Calderón de la Barca, with music by Juan Hidalgo de Polanco titled El Laurel de Apolo (The Laurels of Apollo).
 El Laurel de Apolo traditionally symbolises the birth of a new musical genre that had become known as La Zarzuela.

 Like Calderón de la Barca's earlier El golfo de las sirenas (The Sirens' Gulf, 1657), El Laurel de Apolo mixed mythological verse drama with operatic solos, popular songs and dances.
 The characters in these early, baroque zarzuelas were a mixture of gods, mythological creatures and rustic or pastoral comedy characters; Antonio de Literes's popular Acis y Galatea (1708) is yet another example.
 Unlike some other operatic forms, there were spoken interludes, often in verse.